 The authors are grateful for the guidance, commentary, and review of this toolkit by external partners.
+In particular, they are thankful to the Administration for Children and Families' Office of Child Care for the support they provided in data for the appendices in this updated version.
+They are also thankful for Child Care Aware ® of America who supported the creation and distribution of the first version of this toolkit.
 The views expressed in this toolkit are those of the authors and do not necessarily represent those of the reviewers.